-Students can only access VET Student Loans for approved courses offered by approved course providers.
-The VET Student Loans (Courses and Loan Caps) Determination 2016 available at www.legislation.gov.au, sets out the approved courses and loan caps.
+Students can only access VSL for approved courses offered by approved course providers.
+The VET Student Loans (Courses and Loan Caps) Determination 2016 (the Determination) sets out the approved courses and loan caps.

-In February 2017, the Government began a comprehensive review of the methodology of the VET Student Loan courses list and loan caps.
+In February 2017, the Government began a comprehensive review of the methodology of the VSL approved course list and loan caps.
 The aim of the review was to ensure the program was well placed to support the ongoing skills development needs of Australian workplaces.

 Frequently Asked Questions

 Courses that are approved for loans, and the caps on the loan amounts that students can borrow per course, are set by the Government.
-This is in addition to the process to approve which Registered Training Organisations can deliver a VET Student Loan eligible course and limits apply to how many students replying on a loan can be enrolled in that course using a loan.
+This is in addition to the process to approve which Registered Training Organisations can deliver a VET Student Loan approved course and the limits which apply to how many students can be enrolled with the assistance of VSL.

-In setting limits on which courses students can pay for using VET Student Loans, and the amount students can borrow, the Government is seeking to ensure that students are not incurring an inflated level of debt for a course, and that loans are only being provided for courses that are closely aligned to the skills that employers need in their workplace, thereby enhancing the opportunities for graduates to work, and to repay the money lent to them by taxpayers.
+In setting limits on which courses students study with the help of a VET Student Loan, and the amount students can borrow, the Government is seeking to ensure that students are not incurring an inflated level of debt for a course, and that loans are only being provided for courses that are closely aligned to the skills that employers need in their workplace, thereby enhancing the opportunities for graduates to work, and to repay the money lent to them by taxpayers.

 The current methodology for approving courses looks at those which have a high national priority, meet industry needs, contribute to addressing skills shortages and align with strong employment outcomes.

-Exemptions to this methodology are currently available for listed and not-for-profit providers who can provide evidence of good employment outcomes, employer support, and a track record of student progression and completion through a particular course.
+Exemptions to this methodology were given to specific listed and not-for-profit providers who presented evidence of good employment outcomes, employer support, and a track record of student progression and completion through a particular course.

-At the time of the review there were 350 approved courses on the VET Student Loans (Courses and Loan Caps) Determination 2016 which all approved training providers can offer.
-An additional 34 courses are listed in Schedule 3 of the Determination, which can only be offered by the specified training providers.
+At the time of the review there were 350 approved courses on the Determination which VSL approved training providers could apply to offer.
+An additional 34 courses were listed in Schedule 3 of the Determination, which can only be offered by specified training providers.

 Loan caps apply to all approved courses.
 At the time of the review there were three loan cap bands of $5000, $10,000 and $15,000, which apply irrespective of whether the course is being delivered face-to-face, online, or via mixed delivery modes.
-Exceptions to this methodology apply to courses in the aviation training package, which are allocated to a separate $75,000 band due their higher cost of delivery.
-In response to feedback that the $10,000 loan cap band originally assigned to nursing courses in the draft course list did not reflect the cost of delivering those courses, the Government increased the Diploma and Advanced Diploma of Nursing courses cap to the $15,000 band.
+Exceptions to this methodology apply to courses in the aviation training package, which are allocated to a separate $75,000 loan cap due to their higher delivery costs.
+The loan cap for the Diploma and Advanced Diploma of Nursing courses is $15,000.